danemacmillan/canadasmotorcycletest/README.md

 really want to install this, all you need to do is clone this repo, expose the `app` directory to the public on your server, and create a database in MySQL/Percona/MariaDB called `canadas_motorcycle`.
-When you first visit the index.php page, the dispatcher will take care of setting up the database tables &mdash;one for `products` and one for `cart`&mdash;and populating them with test data.
+When you first visit the `index.php` page, the dispatcher will take care of setting up the database tables--one for `products` and one for `cart`--and populating them with test data.

 ## Requirements